Valkymorie/csvtoXml/README.md

 ### HOW TO USE
 While the project running, csv libary is taking data from input.csv file and converting into new model of User as List.
 After this process, list of User is mapping into new data-model for transforming into new xml file.
 Finally freemaker libary takes data model and xml template to converts into output.xml file.
-While this project running, xml files can be viewed in terminal.
+While this project running, xml contents can be viewed in terminal.